nvlukasz/warp/external/README.md

 An example of using external native types in Warp.

 The [wim](wim) subdirectory contains an independent library with [header-only types](wim/wim.h).
 It also defines a [C-style public interface](wim/wim.cpp) used for the [Python bindings](wim/__init__.py).
 Normally, there would be more code there, but this is a minimal viable example.
-For simplicity, running `import wim` will build and load the native library and initialize the Python bindings.
+For simplicity, importing the `wim` Python module will build and load the native library and initialize the Python bindings.
+This will happen automatically when running the example, so no need to build it separately.

 The file [wim_warp.h](wim_warp.h) is a header that will be included by Warp when building kernels.
 It imports the types into the `wp` namespace, which is currently necessary, but may change in the future.
 It also defines some useful functions that will be exposed to Warp code generation.